NeXt-Warning-System/documentation/xws-core-engine/README.md

 ## Objectives

 * Creating the link between the Message (the what) to the TargetArea(s) (the where) to the Location (the who) to the Contact (the how) to calculate who should receive the message
+* The core engine needs to link together the message, message priority, message language, user type, target area, user locations, channel priority, channel type, user optional message preferences, user language with the user contacts in the system

 ## Description of work

 * The design of the core engine must focus on 3 central principles
     * Accuracy - sending the right message to the right contact for the right area
     * Speed - the engine must send messages quickly to the end user
-    * Efficiency - the engine must be efficient; removing duplicate messages before they are sent and prioritising messages by severity and urgency in real time
+    * Efficiency - it needs to work incredibly efficiently and reliably – without this core engine, the rest of the system is near useless.
+It must allow for removing duplicate messages before they are sent and prioritising messages by severity and urgency in real time

 ### MVP